daviddavo/blog.ddavo.me/content/authors/ddavo24/_index.en.md

     - icon: google-scholar
       url: https://scholar.google.com/citations?user=LNSSvv4AAAAJ
 ---
-Research-Engineer at the Barcelona Supercomputing Center and doctoral candidate in Computer Architecture at the Polytechnic University of Catalonia.
+Research assistant that just finished its Master’s in Artificial Intelligence at the Politechnic University of Madrid.

-I hold a BsC in Computer Science from the Complutense University of Madrid (2022) and an MsC in Artificial Intelligence from the Polytechnic University of Madrid (2024).
-Previously, I researched online communities in blockchain at the Complutense University of Madrid.
+Researching about online communities in blockchain at the Complutense University of Madrid since 2021.
+In 2022 I received the BsC in Computer Science at that same university, and in 2024 a MsC in Artificial Intelligence at the Politechnic University of Madrid.